kubevela/kubevela/design/vela-core/workflow_policy.md

 2. The application spec changes

-The spec change also means that the application needs to be re-executed, and the application controller will clear the staus of application includes workflow status.
+The spec change also means that the application needs to be re-executed, and the application controller will clear the status of application includes workflow status.

 ## Operator Best Practice